 My design process is fairly structured so I allow myself to be a little more free when composing fragrances.
 As I find great satisfaction in duality and complexity I like to try to unify “opposing” sort of elements.
 I usually pick an ingredient or family of ingredients and juxtapose it with very opposite aromas.

 A libertine is one who takes joy in life’s sensual pleasures.

-- Can you share words about the perfumes that you have created?
+Can you share some words about the perfumes that you have created?

 To be totally honest I knew very little about the fragrance world prior to a few years ago.
 The world of big name perfumes held very little interest for me.
 I think as niche brands have become more and more recognized the world of perfume has become a little less stuffy.
 Niche brands can take risks that a lot of bigger companies simply wouldn’t take and the landscape has become more varied and interesting.
 I think the fact that there seem to be so many more small brands creating really beautiful fragrances it has opened the eyes of the general public as to how perfume is made, which I feel is positive.